jorgeromangil/digital-onboarding-agent/README.md

 Unlike traditional approaches with rigid sequential flows, this agent enables intuitive real-time interaction: users can present either their face or identity document interchangeably, while the system automatically detects and processes the captures.

 This project was developed as my Final Degree Project (TFG) for the Multimedia Engineering degree at the University of Alicante.
+You can access the [complete project report on the RUA institutional repository](https://hdl.handle.net/10045/168382).

 ## Key Features